Symphony No. 3 (Elgar/Payne): III. Adagio solenne

+IV.
+Allegro

 The opening of the finale returns to the heroic tone of the start of the symphony with a rousing fanfare (scored by Elgar).
 It is the movement of which the least original Elgar material exists, and Payne was obliged to contribute a quantity of original music.
 The martial opening theme has a subsidiary theme in Elgar's nobilmente vein.
 The climax of the movement is a large-scale crescendo-decrescendo modelled by Payne on "The Wagon Passes" in the Nursery Suite.
 The hushed ending dies away in a long pianissimo note from the tam tam.

 Recordings

 The first recording was made for the NMC label by the BBC Symphony Orchestra, conducted by Sir Andrew Davis, in October 1997, four months before the first public performance.
 Subsequent recordings include: